Sreejan-22/image-uploader/README.md

 ### The following user stories have been fulfilled:

+- User can drag and drop an image to upload it

-- I can choose to select an image from my folder
+- User can choose to select an image from user's folder

-- I can see a loader when uploading
+- User can see a loader when image is uploading

-- When the image is uploaded, I can see the image and copy it
+- When the image is uploaded, user can see the image and copy it

-- I can choose to copy to the clipboard
+- User can choose to copy to the clipboard

 # Getting Started with Create React App